The Gate District is a south St. Louis neighborhood bound by Chouteau on the north, I-44 on the south, Jefferson to the east and Grand to the west:

 The Gate District was home to 3,491 people as of the 2000 Census count (down 7% from 1990's count).
 87% black, 10% white, 1% Asian, 1% Hispanic/Latino.
 1,636 housing units were counted, of which 83% were occupied (36%/64% owner/rental).
 A very small overall loss was observed in the 2010 Census where 3,456 people were counted (-1%).
 The biggest racial changes were a 60% increase in Asians, 30% increase in whites and a 6% decrease in blacks.
 The Hispanic/Latino population remained largely unchanged.

 What will you expect to see here if you were to make a day trip to the Gate District?
-In short, the highlights are St. Louis University's medical campus, the Florist District of St. Louis' metropolitan region, the awesome Barr branch of the library on Jefferson (sorry my photos were crap, and I'm embarrassed of them.....I'll ask my better half to do it proper), the beautiful Lafayette Street which adds to St. Louis' resume as the best brick/stone European-inspired city in North America, and also the crappiest modern suburban junk I've witnessed to date within the borders of the city.
+In short, the highlights are St. Louis University's medical campus and track and field facility, the Florist District of St. Louis, the awesome Barr branch of the library on Jefferson, the home where famous American author and poet, Maya Angelou was born.

-Let's start with the positive: Lafayette Avenue and the adjacent streets, just north of I-44:
+Let's start with the positives: Lafayette Avenue and the adjacent streets, just north of I-44:

 A holding zone for the works of Cassily (Do you like the pretentious and mysterious tone of that last sentence?)
 If you're interested explore the Gate District just off Lafayette: